awpala/my-omscs-notes/cse-6220/03-io-avoiding-algorithms.md

 <img src="./assets/03-013.png" width="650">
 </center>

-Following the merge sort idea, in **Phase 2**, all of the sorted runs rae merged into a single, final sorted run, i.e.,:
+Following the merge sort idea, in **Phase 2**, all of the sorted runs are merged into a single, final sorted run, i.e.,:

 $$
 \boxed{